Taking Screenshots on Fire Devices

 You can take screenshots from older Fire tablets (2012 and earlier) and other Android tablets using the Eclipse IDE, a popular desktop developer tool for Android.

-- Connect the tablet to your computer as described in Setting Up Your Fire Tablet for Testing.
+- Connect the tablet to your computer as described in Connect to Fire Tablet through ADB.

 - In Eclipse, from the Window menu, select Open Perspective > Other… > DDMS.

 Select the tablet, and click the camera icon.
 (If the tablet isn’t shown, from the Window menu, select Navigation > Show View Menu > Reset adb) The Device Screen Capture window shown below displays the current screen as shown on the tablet.
 If the device screen saver is on, the window shows what would be on the screen if the screen saver was not running.